svrdoljak-margins/backend-samples/README.md

 - Search through files for "TODO" comments
 - Add necessary information about the project in this file, such as title, description, technologies used, etc.
 - Before development, make sure to read the codebase documentation in `/docs` directory
-- If using AWS EB, configure Papertrail logger config if needed; otherwise delete 01_papertrail.config
+- If using AWS EB, configure Papertrail logger config `01_papertrail.config` if you intend to use it; otherwise delete the file
 - Remove this section